lvillasen/RedPitaya-Signal-Generator-Python/README.md

 These scripts use the *periphery module* which is already installed in the latest releases of the RedPytaya ecosystem.

-# HW Configuration
+## HW Configuration
 Connect IN1 to OUT1 on your RedPitaya board and the range jumper on IN1 to LV.
-If the periphery module is nor installed you may install it with the !pip install periphery command line on a new cell.

-We will make extensive use the RedPitaya memory map, it may be consulted here:

 ## Installation